avasopht/pious/roadmap.md

 1. _(done)_ Callback function for devices
 2. I can connect a module to the MASTER interface.
-    * The MASTER interface could be connected to a VST interface, an Audio Interface or just be being rendered for use in another plugin!
+    * The MASTER interface could be connected to a VST interface, an Audio Interface or just be being rendered for use in another plugin_!
     * Connecting the module will make use of a C++ routing library (eventually AudioTK after prototyping).
 3. I can connect, disconnect and reconnect a module to the environment audio interface.